-Our external manager provides our company with personnel, including its Chief Information Security Officer, to help manage the growing complexity of cyber risks.
-Our external manager's Chief Information Security Officer will report to the Board of Directors and/or the Audit Committee on a regular basis regarding our company's exposure to cyber risk, including with respect to our cyber security infrastructure, the development and implementation of policies, procedures, standards and technical measures to create an environment that is designed to minimize exposure to cyber threats and recovery from adverse events, if any.
+Our Manager provides our company with personnel, including its Chief Information Security Officer, to help manage the growing complexity of cyber risks.
+Our Manager's Chief Information Security Officer reports to our Board of Directors and/or our Audit Committee on a regular basis regarding our company's exposure to cyber risk, including with respect to our cyber security infrastructure, the development and implementation of policies, procedures, standards and technical measures to create an environment that is designed to minimize exposure to cyber threats and recovery from adverse events, if any.